MicrosoftDocs/memdocs/memdocs/intune/fundamentals/get-started-with-intune.md

 ## Step 6 - Configure device features

 Your organization may have a base set of device features that should be configured or should be blocked.
-These are called device configuration policies or profiles.
+These settings are added to device configuration policies.
 You can create device configuration policies that add a VPN connection, block access to personal cloud storage, turn off bluetooth discovery, and more.
 You can also configure device features that help protect your organization's devices, including requiring device encryption and requiring strong passcodes.

 You can use Intune to configure these device features before users enroll their devices.
-When users enroll their devices, these device features can be automatically configured and ready to use.
+When users enroll their devices, these device features can be automatically configured, and ready to use.

 If you prefer, you can enroll your devices before creating device configuration policies.
 It's up to you.
 When users enroll their devices in Intune, the enrollment process can install your device configuration policies, like a VPN connection.
 When enrollment completes, the feature is ready to use.
 For key device configuration features, such as VPN or Wi-Fi, Microsoft recommends creating the policies and then deploying these policies during enrollment.